Co-Redemptrix: Opposing arguments

 By 1998 it was doubtful the Vatican was going to consider new Marian dogmas.
 The papal spokesman stated "This is not under study by the Holy Father nor by any Vatican congregation or commission."
-A leading Mariologist stated the petition was "theologically inadequate, historically a mistake, pastorally imprudent and ecumenically unacceptable."
-Pope John Paul II cautioned against "all false exaggeration"; his teaching and devotion to Mary has strictly been "exalting Mary as the first among believers but concentrating all faith on the Triune God and giving primacy to Christ."
-In his 1994 Apostolic letter, Tertio Milennio Adveniente, John Paul said, "Christ, the Redeemer of the world, is the one Mediator between God and men, and there is no other name under heaven by which we can be saved (cf. Acts 4:12)."
+The Mariologist Salvatore Perrella stated the petition was "theologically inadequate, historically a mistake, pastorally imprudent and ecumenically unacceptable."

-When asked in an interview in 2000 whether the Catholic Church would go along with the desire to solemnly define Mary as Co-redemptrix, then-Cardinal Ratzinger (later Pope Benedict XVI) responded that, "...the formula “Co-redemptrix” departs to too great an extent from the language of Scripture and of the Fathers and therefore gives rise to misunderstandings. ...Everything comes from Him [Christ], as the Letter to the Ephesians and the Letter to the Colossians, in particular, tell us; Mary, too, is everything she is through Him.
-The word “Co-redemptrix” would obscure this origin.
-A correct intention being expressed in the wrong way.
+When asked in an interview in 2000 whether the Catholic Church would go along with the desire to solemnly define Mary as Co-redemptrix, then-Cardinal Ratzinger (later Pope Benedict XVI) responded that, "...the formula 'Co-redemptrix' departs to too great an extent from the language of Scripture and of the Fathers and therefore gives rise to misunderstandings. ...Everything comes from Him [Christ], as the Letter to the Ephesians and the Letter to the Colossians, in particular, tell us; Mary, too, is everything she is through Him.
+The word 'Co-redemptrix' would obscure this origin.
+A correct intention being expressed in the wrong way".

-In December 2019, at a Mass in St. Peter's Basilica celebrating the feast of Our Lady of Guadalupe, Pope Francis said in referring to a picture of La Morenita that three terms came to mind, woman, mother and mestiza; the latter because "Mary makes God a mestizo, true God but also true man.”
-He also discouraged proposals for a new dogmatic title. "“When they come to us with the story of declaring her this or making that dogma, let’s not get lost in foolishness [in Spanish, tonteras],” he said."
+On at least three occasions — in December 2019, April 2020 and March 2021 — Pope Francis expressed his clear opposition to using the title "Co-redemptrix".

-René Laurentin, theologian specializing in Mariology, said "“There is no mediation or co-redemption except in Christ.
+René Laurentin, theologian specializing in Mariology, said “There is no mediation or co-redemption except in Christ.
 He alone is God.”